Skip to Content

 The famous view of the Lost City Trek near Santa Marta, Colombia

-You must visit the Lost City on a 4-day guided hiking experience, there is no other way to go.
-But as we said, it’s an incredible experience that’s unique to Colombia and departs right from Santa Marta!
+You must visit the Lost City on a guided hiking experience like this one, there is no other way to go.
+The tour costs $650 USD, but that includes meals and accommodation at night.
+We picked this specific tour because it has 2,000+ 5-star reviews (read the reviews here!).
+It’s an incredible experience that’s unique to Colombia and departs right from Santa Marta!

 4. Chill out in the village of Taganga